-There is an increase of \$18,630 for continuing salary costs for current employees.
-This amount includes the cost associated with the annualization of the salary step provided to eligible employees on February 8, 2014.
+There is an increase of \$12,249 for continuing salary costs for current employees.
+This amount is the cost associated with the salary step and general wage adjustment (GWA) of 2 percent that eligible employees will receive on October 3, 2015.
+The amount also includes the annualized cost of the FY 2015 salary step and 1.5 percent GWA employees received on November 29, 2014.

-Realignments to Meet Expenditure Requirements and Priorities-(\$8,752)
+Realignments to Meet Expenditure Requirements and Program Priorities-(\$418,753)